bingomanatee/looking-glass-engine/README.md

 Global stores can be provided in context, or simply linked as a module when needed and subscribed to as above.

+If you want to get familiar with interrupt and eventing in LGE, review the [ADVANCED_README](/ADVANCED_README.md)